Staying at the Hospital

 Smoking products are not sold in the hospitals.

-Each ward has a television and local newspaper subscriptions.
+Each patient room has a television and wards have local newspaper subscriptions.

 Most inpatient wards have bedside phones, and the calls placed are charged in the hospital fee.
 Local and long distance calls can also be ordered via the telephone exchange.